alexboia/KML-for-PHP/README.md

 - A KML container is searched, in this order, for: folders, documents and placemarks;
 - Neither folder, nor document metadata is stored;
 - For a placemark, only the name and description metadata items are stored and reported;
-- Order in which various document parts are processed cannot be altered.
+- Order in which various document parts are processed cannot be altered;
+- Visibility, as specified by the `visibility` feature attribute, is not accounted for.

 In order to use the processor, you need to provide a mandatory delegate (a class implementing [`KamelPhp\KmlParser\Processor\Delegate`](https://github.com/alexboia/KML-for-PHP/blob/main/src/KmlParser/Processor/Delegate.php)) which you can use to: